Baton Rouge, Port Hudson and Area

 Several battles during the siege represented some of the bloodiest fighting of the war.
 A Union attack May 27 was spearheaded by black troops who proved their worth in defeat against the strong Confederate lines.
 On July 9, 1863 (five days after Vicksburg fell), the starving Confederates surrendered.

 A visitor center and 6 miles of interpreted trails tell the story.
 Guided tours are offered.
-Open Wednesday–Saturday 9 am–5 pm. $4/person.
+Open Tuesday–Saturday 9 am–5 pm. $4/person.

 Centenary State Historic Site, 3522 College St, Jackson LA 70748 – School buildings here were used by soldiers on both sides and as hospitals during the Port Hudson siege.